coral-lab-asu/coral-lab-asu.github.io/publications_new.md

  this challenge, we introduce GETREASON(Geospatial Event Temporal Reasoning), a framework designed to go beyond surface level image descriptions and infer deeper con textual meaning.
-We hypothesize that ex tracting global event, temporal, and geospa tial information from an image enables a more accurate understanding of its contex tual significance.
+We hypothesize that extracting global event, temporal, and geospatial information from an image enables a more accurate understanding of its contextual significance.
 We also introduce a new metric GREAT (Geospatial, Reasoning and
  Event Accuracy with Temporal alignment) for a reasoning capturing evaluation.
-Our lay ered multi-agentic approach, evaluated...
+Our layered multi-agentic approach, evaluated...
         </p>

         <div class="pub-links">